Services

 created.
 Such services are usually available as a standalone method on the

-is an alternative way to obtain theLog
+ReactorSystemclass.
+For example,system.logis an alternative way to obtain theLogservice.

 The clock service